 - Tor Ragnar Gerholm, University of Stockholm; member Swedish National Academy of Science; member Nobel Prize selection committee

-- John D. Graham, director Risk Analysis Project, Harvard University School of Public Health
+- John D. Graham, director Risk Analysis Project, Harvard Uni School of Public Health (tobacco lobbyist HRCA)

 - Susan K. Harlander, chief of research and development, Land O'lakes